duneroadrunner/SaferCPlusPlus/README.md

 In the future we expect that there will be a "compile helper tool" to verify that objects declared as scope objects are indeed allocated on the stack and used properly.
 For now, be careful to follow these rules:

 - Objects of scope type (types whose name starts with "TXScope" or "xscope") must be global or local (non-static) automatic variables.
 	- Basically global or allocated on the stack.
+(Not that we're condoning or encouraging the use of global variables here.
+Just acknowledging that the global scope is technically a scope.)
 - Note that scope pointers are themselves scope objects and must adhere to the same restrictions.
 - Do not use scope types as members of classes or structs.
 	- Note that you can use the [`mse::make_xscope_pointer_to_member_v2()`](#make_pointer_to_member_v2) function to obtain a scope pointer to a member of a scope object.
 So it's generally not necessary for any class/struct member to be declared as a scope object.